IreneMakonnen/alx-low_level_programming/README.md

 0x06.
 C - More pointers, arrays and strings
 - Similar to the above 0x05.
 C - Pointers, arrays and strings Learning Objectives

+0x07.
+C - Even more pointers, arrays and strings
+- What are pointers to pointers and how to use them
+- What are multidimensional arrays and how to use them
+- What are the most common C standard library functions to manipulate strings

+0x08.
+C - Recursion
+	Learning Objectives
+- What is recursion
+- How to implement recursion
+- In what situations you should implement recursion
+- In what situations you shouldn’t implement recursion